thisismyrobot/agenda-printer/README.md

 Tool's a
 Hammer](https://www.amazon.com.au/Every-Tools-Hammer-Life-What/dp/1982113472).
 His approach to lists and how he indicates task progress by diagonally filling in a box beside the task blew my mind.
+I'm a huge fan of physical (on-paper) lists so this was some wonderful confirmation bias :D

 ## Philosophy